Kully/VLAHB/README.md

 ## Tips

+#### Statically Linking files
-1. Note that `-s` is a flag for statically-linking all the .asm files in the /asm directory.
+`-s` is a flag for statically-linking all the .asm files in the /asm directory.
 If you list 1 or more .asm filenames w/o the -s flag, it will only compile those files and start at the first one.
 If you list 1 or more .asm filenames with the `-s` flag, it will compile _all_ the files in the /asm directory and start with the first one.

 | code | meaning |
 |:-------|:------|